-If we’re managing products versus managing products to deliver solutions, three staples of product management take on completely new meaning.
+If you’re managing products versus managing products to deliver solutions, three staples of product management take on completely new meaning.

 Start with this concept.
-Products are what we build.
+Products are what you build.
 Solutions are what customers do.
-If we just make them better at doing things that improve their business success, our success is all but guaranteed.
+If you just make them better at doing things that improve their business success, your success is all but guaranteed.

-To get there though, we need to recalibrate our V, our O and our C. Here’s the plan.
+To get there though, you need to recalibrate our V, our O and our C. Here’s the plan.

 V is for strategic customer value.
 The bottom line is this.
-Our goal is to deliver solutions with customer value that’s exponentially greater than any single product or service can provide on its own.
-It changes everything about how we uncover market needs and design products or services because the scope of needs we’re addressing is much broader than just user needs!
+Your goal is to deliver solutions with customer value that’s exponentially greater than any single product or service can provide on its own.
+It changes everything about how you uncover market needs and design products or services because the scope of needs you’re addressing is much broader than just user needs!